crackmac/alexa-skills-kit/README.md

 > cd alexa-demo
 ```

-### To help simply writing out a full docker run command each time will use an alias
+### Create an alias to simply the docker run command

 ```bash
 > alias alexa="docker run -it --rm \